Want To Raise A High-Achieving Kid? Talk To Your Toddler Like This

 The way you talk to toddlers can determine how well they do in school throughout life.
-But not just any conversation will do.

 Children from wealthier homes tend to score higher on academic achievement tests than kids of poorer homes.
 This isn’t all that shocking — greater access to quality education, for one, is going to pull those scores way up.
 What is surprising is that researchers have pinpointed language development in early childhood as one of the best predictors of later school success and one of the biggest sources of educational inequality.